Classic Inca Trail Tour Take advantage of 10% discount

 7) How are the bathrooms during the Inca Trail?

 Toilets are basic and are located in each camp.
-In addition, the All Inclusive Service offers a chemical service in the camps (only for the group).
+In addition, the All Included Service offers chemical service in the camps (only for the group).
+The showers are basic (cold water) and are located in the first Ayapata camp and in the last Wiñayhuayna camp.
+In addition, the tour includes hot water in tubs for basic personal hygiene.

 8) Can I see all the archaeological sites during the Inca Trail?